 Meanwhile I tried to interpret this silence.
 Peaceful, lonely, unreal, ominous, idyllic… Man’s voice is loud, but not invincible.
 Nature, with the smallest creature, has forced the biggest cities to silence.

-door Ruben Hanssen
+by Ruben Hanssen